braedontask/writing/les.md

-EXT.
-BRICK'S POOL - DAY
+.INT.
+UNION POOL - NIGHT
+!Music plays loudly - no one is listening.
+The *Union Pool* is such a drag.